-The Danube Festival combines music and architecture in a singularly beguiling way.
-Concerts take place in historic buildings which are among the most beautiful in the Danube valley – palaces, churches, monasteries, country houses and a historic theatre – and all date to the 18th century.
+The key feature is the combination of music and place.
+Concerts take place in buildings that are among the most beautiful in the Danube valley – palaces, monasteries, country houses and a historic theatre – and all date to the 18th century.
 Mozart would have known many of them and probably performed in some.

 The spoken word